 Here, the admin under general settings will:

-- Allow files to save on Amazon – to save the file on Amazon server set this as YES else set as NO.
+- Allow files to save on Amazon – to save the file on the Amazon server set this as YES else set it as NO.

 - Access Key ID – enter the Amazon server access key which you will get after creating the account on Amazon S3.